aspose-pdf/Aspose.PDF-Documentation/python-net/converting/convert-pdf-to-powerpoint/_index.md

 We have an API named Aspose.Slides which offers the feature to create as well as manipulate PPT/PPTX presentations.
 This API also provides the feature to convert PPT/PPTX files to PDF format.
 During this conversion, the individual pages of the PDF file are converted to separate slides in the PPTX file.

 During PDF to <abbr title="Microsoft PowerPoint 2007 XML Presentation">PPTX</abbr> conversion, the text is rendered as Text where you can select/update it.
-Please note that in order to convert PDF files to PPTX format, Aspose.PDF provides a class named [`PptxSaveOptions`](https://reference.aspose.com/pdf/python-net/aspose.pdf/pptxsaveoptions/).
-An object of the PptxSaveOptions class is passed as a second argument to the [`Document.Save(..) method`](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods).
+Please note that in order to convert PDF files to PPTX format, Aspose.PDF provides a class named [PptxSaveOptions](https://reference.aspose.com/pdf/python-net/aspose.pdf/pptxsaveoptions/).
+An object of the PptxSaveOptions class is passed as a second argument to the [save()](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods).
 The following code snippet shows the process for converting PDF files into PPTX format.

 ## Simple conversion PDF to PowerPoint using Python and Aspose.PDF for Python